Folufab/codeacademy/README.md

-# codeacademy
+# codeacademySQL
-Projects completed in Code Academy
+Projects using SQL completed in Code Academy